minecraftforum/rules-archive/rules/other_platforms/rules.markdown

     Threads requesting dates on when a certain update is to be released are not allowed.
 They are considered to be spamming the section as they have no discussion value.
 Such threads will be locked for redundancy.

+### Pocket Edition: Maps

+* Map threads must include a download link to the map
+* Monetary linking should only be used for download links

 ### Pocket Edition: Texture Packs

 * __Label threads__